pvcraven/arcade_book/source/labs/lab_07_user_control/user_control.rst

   prior labs where you drew with a function, and move it to the ``on_draw`` method of your class.
 But don't have your object be a simple one line of code shape.
 * Rename your class from ``Ball`` to a name that represents what you are really drawing.
-* After you get that object moving, pick a different method of control (keyboard, mouse, gamepad.)
-Create a new class, draw something different, and move it around the screen.
+* After you get that object moving, pick a *different* method of control (keyboard, mouse, gamepad.)
+Create a *new class*, draw something *different*, and move it around the screen.
 * In the case of the game controller and the keyboard, make sure to add checks so that your object does not move off-screen and get lost.
 * Add a sound effect for when the user clicks the mouse button.